Auties00/Cobalt/README.md

 # Cobalt
 Whatsapp4j has been renamed to Cobalt to comply with an official request coming from Whatsapp.
 To be clear, this library is not affiliated with Whatsapp LLC in any way.
-This is a personal project that I mantain in my free time
+This is a personal project that I maintain in my free time

 ### What is Cobalt

 Cobalt is a library built to interact with Whatsapp.
-It can be used to work with:
+It can be used with:
-1. WhatsappWeb (MultiDevice)
+1. Whatsapp Web (Companion)
-2. Whatsapp Mobile App (Personal and Business)
+2. Whatsapp Mobile (Personal and Business)

 ### Donations